adrybakov/wulfric/docs/source/user-guide/conventions/which-cell.rst

 * |spglib|_ as in [3]_

 The choice of the cell depends on the symmetry properties of the system that user considers.
-Therefore, the choice of the cell typically involve a set of atoms associated with the cell and not the cell alone.
+Therefore, the choice of the cell typically involves a set of atoms associated with the cell and not the cell alone.
 This is why all functions that compute choices of the cell  are located in the :ref:`api_crystal` submodule.